AI / LLM

 Cline

 Before I moved to GitHub CoPilot, I was a Cline user.
 I still think it’s great and go back to it occasionally.
 I still love to test local models, and Cline is great for pulling those in from LM Studio or Ollama and making them agentic.
-I’ve had some okay luck with Gemma 3, Devstral and Qwen 3 coder locally.
-The experience here is getting much better, particularly with Qwen.
+I switch models all the time, so it’s kinda pointless to mention them here… although I’ve been getting a lot of mileage out of Qwen 3.5 9b @ 8q.

 Gemini Cli